cmusphinx/cmusphinx.github.io/wiki/gstreamer.md

 	Gst.init(None)

-Now, we will fill in the ''gst.init'' method, which initializes a GStreamer pipeline that will do speech recognition for us.
+Now, we will fill in the `gst.init` method, which initializes a GStreamer pipeline that will do speech recognition for us.

 ## Creating the pipeline

-For simplicity we are creating it using the ''gst.parse_launch'' function, which reads a  textual description and creates a pipeline from it.
-If you are not running GNOME, you may need to change ''gconfaudiosrc'' to a different source element, such as ''alsasrc'' or ''osssrc''.
+For simplicity we are creating it using the `gst.parse_launch` function, which reads a  textual description and creates a pipeline from it.
+If you are not running GNOME, you may need to change `gconfaudiosrc` to a different source element, such as `alsasrc` or `osssrc`.

 	        self.pipeline = gst.parse_launch('autoaudiosrc ! audioconvert !